On: Automatically use Safari Reader to display articles on the site without ads or other distractions.

 Deny: The site can’t send you notifications.

-Allow websites to ask for permission to send push notifications: When you visit a website that can send you notifications, you see a dialog asking if you want to receive them.
-To stop seeing the dialog, deselect this option.
+Allow websites to ask for permission to send notifications: When you visit a website that can send you notifications, you see a dialogue asking if you want to receive them.
+To stop seeing the dialogue, deselect this option.

 Block and Notify: When you visit the site, Safari displays an icon in the Smart Search field.
 You can click the icon to display the pop-up windows.